5pecia1/.devcontainer/README.md

 ## Usage

 1. Search(`ctrl`/`cmd` + `f`) the devcontainer environment you want to use in the list below.
-  * java, flutter, node, solidity, etc.
+    * example: java, flutter, node, solidity, etc.
 2. Click the link to go to the devcontainer directory.
 3. Move the necessary parts from directory to .devcontainer in your project.
 4. Run the command `DevContainers: Rebuild Container` in the command palette (`ctrl`/`cmd` + `shift` + `p`).